sytan98/imumapnet/README.md

 ## Data
 For this project, two datasets captured using [this code](https://github.com/sytan98/Dataset-Collection-for-Pose-and-IMU) were used in the experiments:
-- Synthetic dataset from AirSim
+- Synthetic dataset from AirSim: building
-- Real-world datasets
+- Real-world datasets: campus

 The dataset loader ```dataset_loaders/airsim.py``` is used to load for both datasets as they are in the same data format.
+Datasets can be found [here] (https://drive.google.com/drive/folders/1DlQqAXiIvlrzFM5Ruxc_9OD_6XnZcGpf?usp=sharing)

 ## Running the code
 Google Colab was used to run the experiments.
 It runs experiments by using ```scripts/train.py``` and ```scripts/eval.py```.